 Extra Help for Specific Types of Anxiety

-We have linked to sections of the Self-Help section of Anxiety Canada’s website for these extra tools.
+Some types of anxiety need additional, more specific tools to help manage them effectively.
+We have linked to sections of the Adult Self-Help section of Anxiety Canada’s website for these extra tools.

 - certain places that remind her of a past panic attack

 - places that would be difficult to escape from should she start to feel panicky (such as the mall or public transit)

 - activities that bring on similar physical sensations of panic,

 Sometimes this anxiety is so intense that she barely wants to leave the house.
 See the Panic Disorder page to find out more and learn how to manage it.